dbvisel/flax-kotahi-demo-gatsby/README.md

 ## Benefits:

 - this is really easy to make (Gatsby gives us GraphQL & React for free)
+- we get a client-side GraphQL playground in dev mode
 - built on React, so we can use Pubsweet component library

 ## Downsides